ONEARMY/community-platform/packages/documentation/docs/Docs Contribution/md-style-guide.md

 ## Admonitions

-Admonitions are created by putting 3 colons next to each other with the name of the adonition after the colons.
+Admonitions are created by putting 3 colons next to each other with the name of the admonitions after the colons.
 Admonitions are most commonly used to convey information outside the regular flow of the document content.